mosharraf-hossain/team_riders/README.md

 .....
 ```

-The first line has the best prediction which HTM model predicts with accuracy.
-We can easily derive the predicted value which will come after 14 (in this case, it is 13).
+The first line has the best prediction which the HTM model predicts, with accuracy.
+We can easily derive the predicted value, which will come after 14 (in this case, it is 13).
 The string operations are used to get these values.
 Later we are going to use this to determine anomalies.

 ````csharp